teslanet-nl/mule-plc-connector/README.md

 ## Usage

-The connector's operations such as _Read_ and _Write_,  can be added to your application by dragging these from the AnypointStudios Mule Palette into the application flows, or by editing the application xml configuration directly.
+The PLC operations such as _Read_ and _Write_, can be added to your application by dragging from the AnypointStudios Mule Palette into the application flows, or by editing the application xml configuration directly.

 Which operation is supported depends on the protocol used.
 Also the address-format of PLC fields are protocol specific.